Joe Slowik, USN Vet, Adversary Hunter, and Digital Sanitation Engineer with a focus on ICS

 [00:36:29] Exactly, I know.
 Like marketing would never mislead people [laughs] of presenting things as sort of miracle solutions when in fact, there's, there's still a lot to be said for what needs to be put in to make these into effective products, I think as a result.

-[00:36:41] And kind of like what you were saying with the IPS example is that, you get organizations that might procure these solutions not realizing that sort of hidden cost of installation or management.
+[00:36:41] And kind of like what you were saying with the IPS example is that, you get organisations that might procure these solutions not realising that sort of hidden cost of installation or management.

 And then as a result, you're only using a fraction of the overall functionality.